 Lindblad Expeditions supports stewardship efforts in the places we explore, and one way we do that is through the Lindblad Expeditions-National Geographic (LEX-NG) Fund.
 Traveler contributions to the LEX-NG Fund in Southeast Alaska currently support our regional partner, Alaska Whale Foundation, in its efforts to study and conserve Alaska’s whales and other wildlife.

-Guest donations in Southeast Alaska also support the National Geographic Society’s Early Career Grant program, which promotes future leaders with novel and exploratory projects that span the fields of conservation, education, research, storytelling, and technology.
+Guest donations in Southeast Alaska also support the National Geographic Society’s Early Career Grants, which promote future leaders with novel and exploratory projects that span the fields of conservation, education, research, storytelling, and technology.
 In awarding each $5,000-$10,000 grant, preference is given to projects that directly impact Southeast Alaska or that align with our mission to preserve the ocean, coastlines, and coastal communities anywhere the LEX-NG fleet travels.

 Continue reading below for a snapshot of projects we have supported over the years.